-We reviewed the top risks to the University that were identified in the annual Enterprise Risk Management report to the Board of Regents, gathered information about any trends or emerging risks, significant changes in organizations, information systems complexity, prior audits/results, and obtained input from key senior management regarding high risk areas.
+We reviewed the top risks to the University that were identified in the UW Enterprise Risk Management 2013/2014 Annual Report to the Board of Regents, gathered information about any trends or emerging risks, significant changes in organizations, information systems complexity, prior audits/results, and obtained input from key senior management regarding high risk areas.
 We reviewed new and developing information being provided to the University from the President and Provost offices over the last twelve months.
 We then evaluated both the financial and budgetary data for all audit units identified and updated our current risk assessment model and related risk rankings identified during prior years.

-In completing the 2015 Risk Assessment, we linked the risks identified in the Universities ERM process to our audit coverage over the last three years on page 4.
-Our proposed audit projects for 2015 were selected from a number of the highest ranked auditable units on page 3 and the risks included in the ERM report.
+In completing the 2016 Risk Assessment, we continued to link the risks identified in the Universities ERM process to our audit coverage over the last three years on page 4.
+Our proposed audit projects for 2016 were selected from a number of the highest ranked auditable units on page 3 and the risks included in the ERM report.
 The list of the proposed audit projects is included in the audit plan on page 6.